TokugawaTakeshi/Yamato-Daiwa-ES-Extensions/BrowserJS/Package/README.md

 <dl>
   <dt><a href="https://github.com/TokugawaTakeshi/Yamato-Daiwa-ES-Extensions/blob/master/BrowserJS/Package/Documentation/Logging/BasicFrontEndLogger/BasicFrontEndLogger.md">BasicFrontEndLogger</a></dt>
-  <dd>The implementation of ILogger interface for the <a href="https://github.com/TokugawaTakeshi/Yamato-Daiwa-ES-Extensions/blob/master/CoreLibrary/Package/Documentation/Logging/Logger/Logger.md"><b>Logger</b> facade</a> which could be used as the base of the custom implementation for the frontend side of the websites / web application.</dd>
+  <dd>The implementation of <b>ILogger</b> interface for the <a href="https://github.com/TokugawaTakeshi/Yamato-Daiwa-ES-Extensions/blob/master/CoreLibrary/Package/Documentation/Logging/Logger/Logger.md"><b>Logger</b> facade</a> which could be used as the base of the custom implementation for the frontend side of the websites / web application.</dd>
 </dl>